hmc-whisk/jsLDA/README.md

 jsLDA
 =====

 An implementation of latent Dirichlet allocation in javascript.
 This version is an adaptation of David Mimno's [original jsLDA](http://mimno.infosci.cornell.edu/jsLDA/jslda.html).
 The code has been refactored for maintainability and to make adding features easier.
-Several features have also been added to extend the use of this tool past an LDA tutorial to something suited for serious analysis.
+Several features have  been added to streamline serious analysis endevores especially by people without a strong background in computer science.
+This includes making file formatting more fexible, allowing a custom number of itterations to be specified, and timeseries information to be downloaded.
+The topic document page has also been revamped, and metadata support is being added.

 Instructions:
 ------------